 Curtis Wienker Anthropology Awards for Undergraduate Students

 The department permanently established four annual "Wienker Awards" for undergraduate distinction, through the generous donation of department alumnus, Curtis Wienker.
-Each year we recognize, with financial awards, the Best Undergraduate Honor's Thesis and Best Anthropology Essay - one each for archaeology, biocultural anthropology, and sociocultural anthropology.
+Each year we recognize, with financial awards, the Best Undergraduate Honor's Thesis and Best Anthropology Essay - one each for archaeology, biological anthropology, and sociocultural anthropology.
 A faculty committee selects the papers for each award.

 Best Honors Thesis in Anthropology 2015-2016

 Langar: An Existence of Coequality Amidst a Culture Bound by the Social Conventions of Caste

 Advisor: Dr. Darryl Holman